openstack-archive/openstack-specs/specs/cors-support.rst

 Alternatives
 ------------

 One alternative is to provide a proxy, much like horizon's implementation, or a well configured Apache mod_proxy.
 It would require additional documentation that teaches UI development teams on how to implement and build on it.
-These options are already available and well documented, however they do not truly address the problem of services such as Ironic, which represents its resource links in a strictly RESTful fashion.
-In that case, the proxy would have to read every request and response, and replace all link references to Ironic with references to itself.
+These options are already available and well documented, however they do not enable experimentation or deployment of alternative UIs in the same way that CORS can, since they require the UI to be hosted in the same endpoint.
+This requires either close deployment cooperation, or deployment of a proxy-per-UI.
+CORS can permit UIs to be deployed using static files, allowing much lower cost-of-entry overheads.

 Implementation
 ==============